What Is the Difference Between an LLC and a DBA?

 Can a DBA get an EIN or Tax ID?

-DBAs aren’t required to have a separate EIN because DBAs aren’t a business entity.
+DBAs aren’t required to have a separate Employer Identification Number (EIN) because DBAs aren’t a business entity.
 The business entity that the DBA is under would have an EIN if an EIN is required.

 Can a DBA become an LLC?